-The joint project of Finnish universities, Circular Economy Catalysts: From Innovation to Business Ecosystems (CICAT2025) aims to facilitate the transition from linear to circular economy.
-The project supports Finland’s strategic objective to become a global leader in circular economy by 2025.
-The project will work to identify measures hampering and supporting circular economy and search solutions for companies and regulators to support the transition to a circular economy.
+The joint project of Finnish Universities, Circular Economy Catalysts: From Innovation to Business Ecosystems (CICAT2025) aims to facilitate the transition from linear to circular economy.
+The project supports Finland’s strategic goal to become a global leader in the circular economy by 2025.
+The project will work to identify measures hampering and supporting the circular economy and search solutions for companies and Regulators to support the transition to a circular economy.

 The consortium consists of Tampere University, University of Turku, University of Jyväskylä, University of Eastern Finland, Tampere University of Applied Sciences and Turku University of Applied Sciences.
 The extensive and multidisciplinary consortium brings together expertise in technology, business, policy-making, the arts, linguistics, legislation and stakeholder relations.
 TUAS is responsible for the project’s interaction work.

 In the core of the project is close cooperation and discussion with universities, companies, authorities and communities.
 In addition, many ministries, municipalities and other organizations as well as a strong international cooperation network are involved in the project.